wcassels/yclip/README.md

 # yclip

 `yclip` implements a client-server model for sharing clipboard text.
-Run `yclip` on one machine, and it will log a command in the form `yclip <ip>:<port>` that you can use to connect.
+Run `yclip` on one machine, and it will log a command in the form `yclip <socket addr>` that you can use to connect.
 Note that `yclip` understands hostnames too, as well as IPs.

 Run `yclip --help` for the options:
 ```
-Usage: yclip [OPTIONS] [HOST]
+Usage: yclip [OPTIONS] [SOCKET]

 Arguments:
-  [HOST]  Connect to the yclip server running on this host
+  [SOCKET]  Connect to the yclip server running on this socket address

 Options:
   -r, --refresh-interval <REFRESH_INTERVAL>